by Shannon Svasek, Operations Manager

-Shannon Svasek is an Operations Manager for Quality Contact Solutions, a leading outsourced telemarketing organization.
+Shannon Svasek is Operations Manager for Quality Contact Solutions, a leading outsourced telemarketing organization.
 With responsibility for overseeing the daily operations of client programs, and agent success.
 Shannon focus is that her client programs consistently reach the desired goals – every day.
-With nearly 20 years of experience in Telemarketing, Shannon has built her career on creating fun, open and respectful relationships between her team & her clients which drives unparalleled success.
+With over 18 years of experience in Telemarketing, Shannon has built her career on creating fun, open and respectful relationships between her team and her clients which drives unparalleled success.
 Shannon can be reached at firstname.lastname@example.org or 516-656-5126.